 If you’re looking for a market further south, head to Kingston-Upon-Thames, where they have their own alpine village and snow-covered trees.

-Most of the stalls centre around the Roman Baths, the Pump Room and the Abbey, with Bath Street having its fair share to explore.
+Most of the stalls tend to centre around the Roman Baths, the Pump Room and the Abbey, with Bath Street having its fair share to explore.

-The market opens on the 17th November and closes on the 22nd December.
+The market opens around the 17th November and closes just before Christmas Day.

 With its very own Helter Skelter, ice bar and plenty of Victorian-style wooden cabins, Nottingham comes alive with lashings of festive cheer during the winter months.